Australian Open Betting odds

 Australian Open Predictions 2018

-The Australian Open Betting Odds are following the usual script with the usual suspects for the 2018 Open.
+The Australian Open Betting Odds are following the usual script with the usual suspects for the 2019 Open, albeit with some surprises;

 Australian Open Betting Tips & Types

 Head-to-Head – Head-to-head betting on tennis is the simplest form of Australian Open Betting.
 Generally, the favourites will be priced at very low odds in the first few rounds of the Australian Open.
 Great value can usually be unearthed for betting on an underdog or the outrageously wild upset.
 In Melbourne, when sniffing upsets, always look for players from warm countries taking advantage of a European player coming out of a freezing winter to a boiling Aussie summer.

 Multi betting – Multi-bets on multiple matches is ideal for improving odds to your favour.
 A multi-bet can include head-to-head, handicap, sets, and total match games.

 Sets – Betting on the number of sets is very nearly always a good value bet, especially in the early rounds of a Grand Slam like the Australian Open.
 Players in the top 10 are expected to win in straight sets and the offered odds are usually better than those offered head-to-head.

 Handicap betting – Similar to sports handicap betting, a tennis match usually has a handicap market.
 A handicap bet in tennis is usually determined by the number of games.
 The player with the minus sign is the favourite and a larger handicap means they’re expected to win by bookies.
 Meanwhile, the plus handicap signifies the underdog.
 Handicap betting is usually recommended for those who wish to put their money on an upset win.